chrishenry/octopress/source/_posts/2015-06-26-fizzbuzz-in-go-and-rust.markdown

 of taking time at the hackathon to spend some time digging into what it would be like to operate services running on Docker &amp; CoreOS.
 Part of the challenge of CoreOS is that there isn't a package manager, which makes installing any modern programming language difficult.
-The only way to execute code is drop a binary on the machine or to run code in a Docker container.
+The only way to execute code is to drop a binary on the machine or to run code in a Docker container.

 Therefore, it made a lot of sense to take some time to experiment with both Go